AdaptiveON: Adaptive Outdoor Local Navigation Method For Stable and Reliable Actions: INTRODUCTION

-\item We alleviate the reality gap by designing training scenarios in the RaiSim simulator~\cite{raisim} with different environmental, mechanical, and control parameters, which would severely affect the motions of the robots, for instance, frictions, unevenness, PID parameters and weights.
-Additionally, we fine-tune the robot's perception in the Unity simulator with rich features. \end{enumerate} The rest of this paper is organized as follows.
+\item We alleviate the reality gap by designing training scenarios in the RaiSim simulator~\cite{raisim} with different environmental, mechanical, and control parameters that could affect the robots' motions, e.g., frictions, unevenness, PID parameters, and weights.
+Additionally, we fine-tune the robot's perception in the Unity simulator with rich features. \end{enumerate}

+The rest of this paper is organized as follows.
 First, an overview of related work is presented in Section~\ref{section:related_work}.
-In Section~\ref{section:approach}, we give a formal definition of the problem and present details of the presented method.
-Then we compare our approach with CrowdSteer~\cite{crowdsteer}, Terp~\cite{terp}, and Ego-Graph~\cite{egograph} to show that our approach outperforms the other methods in terms of stability and reliability (defined in Section\ref{section:approach}) in both simulation and the real world.
-We report the experimental results in Section~\ref{section:experiments}.
-Finally conclusions are drawn in Section~\ref{section:conclusions}.
+In Section~\ref{section:approach}, we give a formal definition of the problem and present details of the method.
+We report the experimental results of our method compared to state-of-the-art approaches in Section~\ref{section:experiments}.
+Finally, conclusions are drawn in Section~\ref{section:conclusions}.